pingcap/docs/dashboard/top-sql.md

     ![Refresh](/media/dashboard/top-sql-usage-refresh.png)

-6. View the CPU resource usage of TiKV by table or database level to quickly identify resource usage at a higher level.
+6. View the CPU resource usage by table or database level to quickly identify resource usage at a higher level.
+Currently, only TiKV instances are supported.

     Select a TiKV instance, and then select **By TABLE** or **By DB**: